mark3labs/bw-bot/readme.md

 A siimple CLI Bot for running Bridgeworld Recruits

+# Donations Welcome

+If you feel this has brought you some value feel free to donate ETH or $MAGIC

+**ETH Address:** `0x146cfED833cC926B16B0dA9257E8A281c2add9F3` or `edzynda.eth`

 # Disclaimer

 This bot is provided **WITHOUT** support or guarantees of any kind.